nedtaylor/athena/docs/source/tutorials/basic_network.rst

 Step 4: Compile the Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Initialise the network with an optimiser and loss function:
+Initialise the network with an optimiser and loss function.
+The loss function can either be specified as a string or as a loss object (the currently supported loss functions are listed in :ref:`Loss Functions <loss-functions>`).
+The optimiser must be specified as an optimiser object (the currently supported optimisers are listed in :ref:`Optimisers <optimisers>`).

+An example using the Adam optimiser and categorical cross-entropy loss is shown below:

 .. code-block:: fortran